 Rahul (96 off 185 balls) and Pujara (55 off 122) held the innings together before the touring Australians fought back on day when 77.1 overs were bowled due to rain towards the end of day’s play.
 Young Shreyas Iyer was another batsman who contributed with 39 off 58 balls.
 Andrew Fekete and Steve O’ Keefe took two wickets each for the visitors.

-- India vs Sri Lanka: Why Cheteshwar Pujara succeeded and Ajinkya Rahane failed
+- India vs Sri Lanka: Murali Vijay, Cheteshwar Pujara steer India into commanding position

 - India 17/3 as play gets called off on Day 1 due to bad light: Highlights

 Rahul, playing his first competitive match after missing out on the one-off Test in Bangladesh due to dengue, was cautious from the beginning after his team opted to bat.
 The Karnataka batsman played well but missed out on a century by giving a simple catch at mid-on to Usman Khawaja off pacer Sean Abbott.
 His gritty knock saw him hit 14 boundaries besides sharing a crucial 107-run stand with skipper Pujara.

 Pujara, who is leading the A side after being overlooked from the playing eleven in the one-off Test in Bangladesh last month, spent substantial time at the crease, collecting seven fours in the process.